 Preparing Culturally Aware Leaders for a Multicultural World

-The UNE Diversity Leadership Certificate is a co-curricular leadership development program for students that is designed to increase your awareness about intercultural and social justice issues and provide opportunities for experiential learning with diverse communities.
-Once you complete the 18+ hour year-long program, you receive a Diversity Leadership Certificate of Completion that you can include on your co-curricular transcript and resume.
+The UNE Diversity Leadership Certificate is a co-curricular leadership development program designed to increase undergraduate students’ awareness about multicultural and social justice issues and provide opportunities for experiential learning with diverse communities.
+Participants who complete the 20+ hour year-long program receive a Diversity Leadership Certificate of Completion that they can include on their UNE co-curricular transcript and resume.

 Why participate in the Diversity Leadership Certificate Program?